2022 Pakistan floods: Private Individuals

 Beyond the immediate response to the floods, the catastrophe that befell this low-income developing nation was an impetus for a global agreement on loss and damage for climate change, under which rich countries which caused the majority of carbon emissions heating the planet would compensate poor countries for the damage that has already occurred or which is unavoidable.
-Pakistani climate minister Sherry Rehman used this as an example of the damages that low-income nations face, which the New York Times described as "a fresh reminder of the destructive forces of climate change."
+Pakistani climate minister Sherry Rehman used this as an example of the damages that low-income nations face, which The New York Times described as "a fresh reminder of the destructive forces of climate change."

+Recovery and rehabilitation

+Following the immediate relief phase, Pakistan established the National Flood Response and Coordination Centre (NFRCC) to coordinate rehabilitation efforts.
+The government launched a cash relief program disbursing PKR 37.2 billion to 1.5 million affected families through the Benazir Income Support Programme (BISP).

+The international community praised Pakistan's coordination efforts.
+UN agencies reached 7.5 million people with food, water, shelter, and health services, with 60% of the $816 million appeal funded.

+Community Emergency Response Teams (CERTs) played a critical role in rescue operations, evacuating over 9,000 people.
+Notably, 36% of search and rescue volunteers were women, demonstrating significant community participation.

+Pakistan launched climate-resilient reconstruction initiatives, including the "Living Indus" project.
+The UNDP supported construction of 800 climate-resilient homes and livelihood restoration for 200,000 people.

+The floods catalyzed Pakistan's leadership in global climate advocacy.
+At COP27, Pakistan successfully championed the establishment of a Loss and Damage Fund, securing over $700 million in initial pledges from developed nations.

 Army helicopter crash

 On 1 August 2022, a Pakistan Army Aviation helicopter on flood relief operations in the Lasbela area of Balochistan lost contact with air traffic control.
 The six military personnel on board, including the commander of the XII Corps, Lieutenant General Sarfraz Ali, died in the crash.
 Reports from Pakistani authorities on their early investigations attributed the crash to poor weather conditions, whereas Reuters reported on unverified claims from the Baloch terrorist group "Baloch Raaji Aajoi Sangar" that they shot the helicopter down.